 Check out the student loan forgiveness benefits afforded to military members.

-Yes, some states offer student loan forgiveness if you work in certain professions, for example:
+Your state may offer student loan forgiveness if you work in certain professions, for example:

 - North Dakota’s veterinarian loan repayment program will repay up to $80,000 in educational loans.
 The amount of the loan repayment award may not exceed the amount of the educational loan(s).
 Three veterinarians may be selected per year.